charlieberens/chul-eun-lee/README.md

 ## Inception
 I came across an interview from Asian Boss about Chul-eun Lee, a former high-ranking North Korean government official who defected to South Korea.
-He now runs a youtube channel making videos about his experiences.
+He now runs a Youtube channel making videos about his experiences.
 I emailed him using Google translate, and this project was born.
 It is a personal website with multi-lingual support and blog post funcitonality.

 ## Tech
 - React (Typescript)